 What does the Days in Inventory Ratio show?

+Inventory days is a measure of the efficiency of the inventory policies of the business.
 If your days in inventory are increasing it indicates that the business is building up inventory and an increasing amount of cash (possibly overdrafts) is being tied up.

 Any downward trend in the inventory days ratio means that inventory levels are being kept under control in relation to the level of sales.
 However, care must be taken not to let the inventory days ratio fall too low as this may eventually result in inventory shortages as demand fluctuates.